9 Kubota L3901 Problems and Quick Fixes

 The Fix

 The light should stop indicating after the regeneration process completes.
-So, if you’re experiencing any trouble, allow the tractor’s regen process to last for at least 15 minutes.
+So, if you’re experiencing any trouble, allow the tractor’s regen process to last at least 15 minutes.

 Then, the light should stop flashing automatically.
 If the flashing error persists, a quick fix is to trick the tractor by setting your engine speed to a higher RPM and waiting until the lights stop indicating.